rhulha/book-summaries/src/content/1984/chapter08.md

-CHAPTER 8 SUMMARY - PART ONE (Ends Part One)

 Winston skips the Community Centre and wanders through the prole districts - a dangerous act suggesting "ownlife" (individualism).
 He observes the swarming life of the proles, hoping to find truth about the past.

 Quest for Truth: